Heating oil explained

 Getting the best heating oil price

 Learn more about what affects heating oil prices and why it fluctuates, and follow our top tips to help you get the best price for your heating oil.

-Heating oil prices were falling, but are now increasing again.
-You can still save money on heating oil - if you know how.
+Heating oil prices are subject to change, depending on a number of factors.
+But you can still save money on heating oil - if you know how.

 Prices for heating oil, including sudden peaks and troughs, are largely affected by the price of crude oil.
 This can fluctuate depending on the weather, political unrest and global production.

 Prices can also be affected by local weather and therefore the demand for heating oil.
 As will prices for delivery - depending on how far you are from a supplier.

 How much is a litre of heating oil?

 The average price per litre for kerosene was around 40p in October 2017* - higher than at the same time in 2016, when it was 35p.